Ok, you’ve got your business plan together, now it’s time to find a location.

 - Usually more foot traffic (from two streets)

 - Easy meeting place for customers, more visible than inline sites

 It’s no coincidence that the big coffee chains like to snap these locations up whenever they can.

 That’s all for now, leave a comment on our Facebook page or send an email if you have any questions.
-If you’re planning to open a café, take a look at our step-by-step guide and download the checklist.
+If you’re planning to open a café, take a look at our step-by-step guide.
+If you’re thinking of buying a cafe, take a look at our checklist of things you should know.
 Or checkout our wholesale page for more on how we can help local cafe businesses.